FlipBrooke/AI/README.md

 # AI
-Work for an Artifical Intelligence class, 2024-2025.
+Contains work for a 2024-2025 Artifical Intelligence class.